i-one-sports/i-one-server/API_DOCUMENTATION.md

 **Base URL**: `https://i-one-server-v1.onrender.com/i-one`

 ### Authentication Flow
-1. User logs in using `/auth/user/login` endpoint
+1. User logs in using `/user/login` endpoint
-2. Server responds with an HTTP-only cookie containing JWT token
+2. Server responds with an HTTP-only cookie containing the session token
-3. For subsequent requests, include the JWT token in the `Authorization` header as `Bearer <token>`
+3. For subsequent requests, the browser automatically includes the cookie
+4. The server validates the session on each request

+> **Note**: The API uses HTTP-only cookies for authentication.
+No need to manually handle tokens - the browser will handle authentication automatically after login.

 ## Authentication Endpoints